 Many women find that their dog is an excellent source of support during menopause.
 Dogs can provide companionship and help reduce stress levels, which can be beneficial for women dealing with menopause.
 Additionally, dog training can be a great way to get some exercise and fresh air, both of which can help improve your overall health during this time.
 So, if you’re dealing with menopause, don’t hesitate to continue training your dog – it can be good for both of you!

-How to concentrate when you’re going through changes
+How to concentrate when you’re going through changes caused by the menopause

 Change can be tough to handle.
 Change can be overwhelming and distracting, whether you’re starting a new job, going through a break-up, or moving to a new city.
 When you’re going through changes, staying focused and concentrating on the task at hand can be challenging.
 However, you can do a few things to help keep your mind from wandering.